safa2-elsayed/DEPI-Assignments/assignment12/README.md

 A simple and efficient To-Do List mobile application built with Flutter & Dart.

-🚀 Features
+🚀 Features:-

 ➕ Add new tasks

 📝 Display a list of tasks

 ✅ Mark tasks as completed

 🔄 Toggle task status (Done / Not Done)

 📊 Visual indication of task status

-⚡ Real-time UI updates باستخدام Cubit
+⚡ Real-time UI updates using Cubit

 🧩 Clean and scalable architecture
 ******
 📱 Screens